 You’ll need to grab the two handles inside the basket, squat down, and lean firmly against the side of the basket.
 You’ll literally be bracing for the landing.
 They told us it could be a rough one.

-Now that we’ve run through the experience of taking the hot air balloon ride in Cappadocia, I would imagine you still have questions.
+Now that I’ve introduced you to the experience of taking the hot air balloon ride in Cappadocia, I would imagine you still have questions.
 Below is a little Q & A I’ve put together for you.
-That being said, if you have a question I haven’t addressed here, leave it in the comments section and I’ll get back to you.
-You’ll be helping others, too!

 What happens if I drop my phone/camera/whatever from the hot air balloon?

-I promised you an answer to this question in the introduction and it was worth the wait, for the answer is a fun one.
-If you drop a valuable out of the hot air balloon, there’s a good chance you’ll get it back.
+If you drop a valuable out of your hot air balloon in Cappadocia, there’s a good chance you’ll get it back.

 How high up do the hot air balloons in Cappadocia go?